George Harrison and Ravi Shankar's 1974 North American tour: Legacy

 Due to the scrutiny he received from the media, Harrison remained wary of giving live performances.
 After 1974, he did not tour again until 1991, when he played a series of concerts in Japan with Eric Clapton.

 More recently, the 1974 Harrison–Shankar tour has been recognised by some commentators as a forerunner to the 1980s world music genre, popularised by Western artists such as Paul Simon, Peter Gabriel and David Byrne.
 Referring to critics of the tour in a 1977 BBC Radio interview, Harrison said: "It's a pity that a lot of people missed out on something that went above their heads."
 Nick Hasted of Uncut views the reworking of the Beatles' "Something" as "unforgivable" but deems the programme "in retrospect, an admirable show" and a precursor to Bob Dylan's Rolling Thunder Revue.

 Tour dates

 The tour itinerary was as follows:

 Setlist

-The setlist for the shows was taken from the following songs (the name of each selection's main performer appears in parenthesis):
+The setlist for the shows was taken from the following songs (the name of each selection's main performer appears in parentheses):